 Direct Deposit processing for refund payments generally occurs between 3:30am to 6:00am (EST) – most nights, expect Sundays.

-However, mass transcript updates for those with daily accounts (in the IRS Master File) are usually on Tuesdays; Primary updates on weekly accounts are usually on Fridays
+However, mass transcript updates for those with daily accounts (as loaded into the IRS Master File) are usually on Tuesdays; Primary updates on weekly accounts are usually on Fridays.

 What to do if waiting for your return to be processed

 In most instances, no further action by the tax filer is needed once a tax return has been filed and accepted by the IRS.
 If submitted electronically via reputable tax software providers, you should generally see your refund processing status in WMR/IRS2Go within 24 hours.